anandu06dev/ng4StarterKit/README.md

 **» Why CQRS in the frontend?**<br/>

-With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together multiple resource to build a complex view model.
+With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together multiple resources to build a complex view model.
 Often RESTful APIs are very strict resource controlled.
 In addition, the database table schema matches the response schema.
-Even in the case of advanced Web APIs (UC or UX Driven) it is very likely to happen that we must create and stitch together view models in the frontend.
+Even in the case of advanced Web APIs (UC or UX-driven) it is very likely to happen that we must create and stitch together view models in the client.

 **If the Web API layer does not provide an interface (storage schema) that matches with the view models, we must prepare the client by defining additional abstraction layers.**.